Cancer patient given days to live meets stem cell donor who saved him eight years on

 A RETIRED journalist who was told he had just days to live after being diagnosed with leukaemia has met the stem cell donor who saved his life... eight years on.

-Meeting at the offices of DKMS – a charity which aims to recruit stem cell donors – Ivor Godfrey-Davis, 73, from Andover, Hampshire, smiled and hugged his donor Mark Jones, a 54-year-old railway worker from Witham.
+Meeting at the offices of DKMS – a charity which aims to recruit stem cell donors – Ivor Godfrey-Davis, 73, from Andover, Hampshire, smiled and hugged his donor Mark Jones, a 54-year-old railway worker from Sible Hedingham.

 Mr Godfrey-Davis was diagnosed with acute myeloid leukaemia in January 2015 and was told by a doctor he had “seven to ten days at the most”.